neagkv/Logs_Analysis/README.md

 ```
 $ git clone https://github.com/neagkv/Logs_Analysis.git
 ```
 6. Start up the virtual machine.
+Note this may take several minutes.
 ```
 $ vagrant up
 ```
 7. log into the virtual machine.
 ```

 $ vagrant ssh
 ```
 8. cd into the Logs_Analysis directory.